jamerst/conky-modern/README.md

 The position of the meter can be set using the ```alignment```, ```gap_x``` and ```gap_y``` variables in the conky theme file (~/.conkyrc if you used the install script).
 The theme is best optimised for the ```top_left``` alignment, and it hasn't been tested with the other layouts, so I wouldn't advise changing this.
 If you find that the theme displays on the wrong monitor, as I found it did, using a large/negative value for ```gap_x``` was the easiest way I found to move it to the correct monitor.

 ### Setting Media Player
-To change the media player for the theme to read data from, you must change every instance of ```yarock``` in the theme file to the name of your chosen player.
-For this theme to work, your chosen player needs to implement [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/).
-If your player doesn't implement MPRIS, but has an alternative way to extract data about the currently playing media, you can modify the scripts in ~/.conky/conky-modern/scripts to perform the data retrieval actions.
+Playerctl should work with any media player that implements [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/).
+Change ```PLAYER_NAME``` on line 72 of the theme file to the process name of your chosen media player to allow detecting when the player is open.

+If your player doesn't implement MPRIS, but has an alternative way to extract data about the currently playing media, you can modify the theme file to perform the data retrieval actions.

 ### Network Information
 To change the source of network information, change every instance of ```eno1``` to the identifier of your desired network interface.
 This can be found by running the command ```ifconfig``` in a terminal.